 Overall, temperatures typically range from highs of 85–90 during the summer to 79–83 during the winter.
 Colder temperatures will be found only at higher altitudes, where in fact snow is even possible (at the highest points) in winter.

-Beat of Hawaii Tip #1a: Check NOAA Hawaii radar daily.
-When we go out during any questionable weather, we always use NOAA’s Hawaii radar, which is typically reliable and very useful in planning our day.
+Beat of Hawaii Tip #1: Check NOAA Hawaii radar daily.
+When we go out during any questionable weather, we always use NOAA’s Hawaii radar, which is somewhat reliable and useful in planning our day.
+Note that the radar website still uses Adobe Flash, so you’ll need to use a browser that an access that.
+View shown is for Oahu and Molokai.
+Adjust using arrows in upper left for other islands.

 Rain here, of course, is considered a blessing, and is what keeps Hawaii beautiful, fills the reservoirs, and provides the rainbows we all love.
 At Beat of Hawaii’s headquarters here in up-country Kauai, we can get as much as 100 inches of rain annually.